mbest1813/documentation/v2/editions/cloud/api.md

 ---
 title: Houston - MetaRouter's GraphQL API
 sidebar: platform_sidebar
-summary: Houston is a GraphQL API (utilizing Apollo) that allows interaction with the Astronomer Data Engineering Platform.
+summary: Houston is a GraphQL API (utilizing Apollo) that allows interaction with the MetaRouter Data Engineering Platform.
 Named after NASA’s Johnson Space Center in Houston, it provides direct communication and orchestration over our platform services.
 ---

 ## API Explorer

 You can
-[explore the API](https://houston-explorer.astronomer.io/) directly using GraphQL Explorer.
+[explore the API](https://houston-explorer.metarouter.io/) directly using GraphQL Explorer for testing purposes.
+You will want to make sure you select "MetaRouter Houston" when interfacing with this tool.

 ## Connecting